-- Leading a healthy lifestyle with proper physical health and a positive outlook.
+- Leading a healthy lifestyle with proper physical health, mental health, and a positive outlook.

 - Conquering your self-doubt and fear, including how to ignore that voice inside your head that holds you back.

-Life coaches use their own life and career experience as well as some helpful tools to help manage your personal growth.
+Life coaches use their own life and career experience as well as some helpful tools to help manage your personal growth and improve your mental health.
 One such tool is a motivational psychology model – Maslow’s hierarchy of needs.
 It’ll help you understand your motivations and what encourages you to engage in life-fulfilling activities.